 Figure 13

-EPRs for Expected Loss Costs for all Input Variables for all Hurricane Categories
+EPRs for Expected Hurricane Loss Costs for all Input Variables for all Hurricane Categories

 Clarification of Input and Output Files for Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis

-The Professional Team will need all actual input and output files to verify the modeling organization’s sensitivity and uncertainty analyses results for loss costs as specified in Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis.
+The Professional Team will need all actual input and output files to verify the modeling organization’s sensitivity and uncertainty analyses results for hurricane loss costs as specified in Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis.
 The following explanation is provided to clarify which files the modeling organization must submit.
 Compliance in submitting these files will eliminate the need for the Professional Team to request these files during the on-site review and to allow verification of the results prior to the on-site review.

 Sensitivity Analysis.
-The first worksheet in the Excel file “FormS6Input15.xlsx” is entitled “Sen Anal all Variables.”
-This worksheet contains Latin hypercube samples (LHS) consisting of 100 random combinations of the following seven model input variables for each of three categories of hurricanes (1, 3, and 5):
+The first worksheet in the Excel file “FormS6Input17.xlsx” is entitled “Sen Anal all Variables.”
+This worksheet contains Latin hypercube samples (LHS) consisting of 100 random combinations of the following seven hurricane model input variables for each of three categories of hurricanes (1, 3, and 5):

 CP = central pressure (in millibars)